 As well as being able to book available time slots, they needed a price calculator to work out the correct price, including any extras.

 In this post, I will share my suggested solution so that you can set it up on your own WordPress site!
 We'll do it by combining two well-known WooCommerce extensions.

 The brief - booking appointment system with calendar, integrated with an instant quote calculator and online payments

 Phew, that sounds like a mouthful!

-In a nutshell, my colleague wanted to build a booking appoint system for a window cleaner, which included a calendar showing his current availability.
+In a nutshell, my colleague wanted to build a booking appointment system for a window cleaner, which included a calendar range showing his current availability.
 He also wanted an online price calculator which would take information provided by the customer, and use it to generate an instant quote.
 Customers would then be able to book a window clean for an available time slot, and pay the correct amount online via PayPal.

 If you want something similar for your own website, keep reading.
 I'll show you how to set up your WooCommerce booking system.
 It's a great solution whether you're a window cleaner, hairdresser, tutor, dog groomer, medical practitioner, or something else.
 You might even use it to sell bookable rooms or venues, such as hotel rooms or meeting rooms.
 All that matters is that you need a calendar-based booking system, with chargeable extras.

 There are plenty of WordPress and WooCommerce and booking plugins.
 These let you set your availability and sell time slots or sessions.
 However, they don't come complete with a price calculator where the customer can input their requirements and generate an instant quote, which they can then accept and pay for online.